slowm0e/bookmark-backup-extension/README.md

 **Developed and tested on Helium.
 Also works on Chrome, Brave, Edge, Vivaldi and any other Chromium-based browser.**

-1. Download and unzip this repo
+1. Download and unzip this repo to a permanent location (e.g. `C:\Users\YourName\Scripts\BookmarkBackup\`) — do not delete this folder after installing, Helium needs it to load the extension
 2. In Helium go to `helium://extensions`
 3. Enable **Developer mode** (toggle in the top right)
 4. Click **Load unpacked** and select the unzipped folder